Ovid/Search-Typesense/CONTRIBUTING.md

 * [Synonyms](https://typesense.org/docs/0.19.0/api/synonyms.html)
 * [Cluster Operations](https://typesense.org/docs/0.19.0/api/cluster-operations.html)

+### More Documentation

+Many places in the docs refer you back to the official Typesense documentation.
+It would be lovely if we could have more full-featured examples in the POD.

 ### More Tests

 In addition to the above, we love far more tests (especially covering failures).
-We also rely on a test Typesense server being up and running (see "Configuring Typesense" below).
+We also rely on a test Typesense server being up and running (see "Configuring Typesense" above).
 It would be nice to have a fallback strategy if a live server isn't available, but this becomes a headache as features sometimes change between Typesense versions.